Winemiller's Eartheater

 Water Quality: Dark, amber water, devoid of carbonates (GH and KH close to 0) and with very high temperatures (28-30°C / 82-86°F).
 The biological filtration must be immense, since water changes with "hard" water ruin them.

-Compatibility and Tankmates: Fantastic as a focal fish in a Rio Negro biotope.
+Compatibility and Cohabitation: Fantastic as a focal fish in a Rio Negro biotope.
 Excellent combined with schools of Cardinals (which it will not eat), Corydoras adolfoi or sterbai, Heros severus and large Plecostomus or Hypancistrus.

-Aquarium Reproduction: Larvophile mouthbrooder.
+Aquarium Breeding: Larvophile mouthbrooder.
 Lays over 200 eggs on roots or stones.
 Once hatched, the parents pick up and divide the newborns in their mouths, "spitting" them out in protected areas to feed them.

 Risks and Diseases: Hygiene deficiency syndrome: they get sick very often with hole in the head disease (Hexamita) if the bottom stagnates and becomes polluted (secondary bacteriosis) due to poor sand maintenance.